lucabriguglia/Weapsy/README.md

 # How to contribute

 Please create issues to report bugs, suggest new functionalities, ask questions or just share your thoughts about the project.
 I will really appreciate your contribution, thanks.

-# History

-I started working on the very first version in 2012 and release a stable version in the same year and published CodePlex.
-For various reasons I didn't work on it for almost 4 years.

-At the beginning of 2016 I decided to revive the project.
-Since 4 years in technology is an eternity I started everything from scratch.

-I hope to update this section with new chapters in the near future :-)